 A. Please refer to instructions for submitting a school project.
 Note that we now prefer electronic versions of the geohazard and geotechnical reports.
 You must submit a completed CGS Form 1A/1B Application and Work Order for Assessment of Geologic Hazard Reports with payment; the cost is $3,600.
 NOTE: this cost will increase to $4,800, effective September 12, 2022.

 A. Approximately 6 weeks.
 Review time may be increased during peak times when numerous submittals are received.

-To ensure timely reviews, submit the reports to CGS about 2 months prior to construction document submittal to DSA.
-The construction documents may change as CGS is reviewing the reports, but the site plan, proposed building locations, and foundation system must remain unchanged, in order to ensure DSA can utilize the CGS review.
-In addition, the Site Data Report from the design professional in responsible charge (CBC §1603A.2) submitted to CGS must be the same as that submitted to DSA.
+To ensure timely reviews, submit the reports to the CGS about 2 months prior to construction document submittal to the DSA.
+The construction documents may change as the CGS is reviewing the reports, but the site plan, proposed building locations, and foundation system must remain unchanged, in order to ensure the DSA can utilize the CGS review.
+In addition, the Site Data Report from the design professional in responsible charge (CBC §1603A.2) submitted to the CGS must be the same as that submitted to the DSA.

 CGS Note 48 provides further submittal guidance.

 A. The CGS will prepare a memorandum documenting our review comments.
 It will be forwarded to the School District (as designated on the Work Order), and copied to the geologic consultants, the project architect, and the DSA Regional office.

 If additional information is requested by the CGS, responses from the geologic consultant may be uploaded to us.
 The CGS will review these additional documents for existing projects as quickly as possible after they are received.
 The DSA will not provide final construction document approval until all CGS comments are satisfactorily addressed and the CGS issues a final concurrence memorandum.